KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

 They constitute **Pure Forms of Relationship** that precede and condition embodied manifestation.

 **Core Glyphic Sequence:**
-`📐 → 🔷 → ⚙️ → ⌬`
+`📐 → ⌬ → 🔷 → ⚙️`
-*(The Architect of Order projects Divine Geometry into Apparent Form, generating Coherent Pattern.)*
+*(The Architect of Order discloses Relational Syntax as Divine Geometry, which appears in manifested pattern as Apparent Order.)*

 ---